Save money by making your own DIY Homemade Dryer Balls

 If you are concerned about it, I recommend washing your diy dryer balls separately once or twice.
 That should wash out any excess dye.

 Can I Use Tennis Balls in the Dryer?

-Yes, you can.
-And tennis balls will work the same as wool balls for fluffing your laundry.
-Keep in mind, though, that tennis balls are made with toxic chemicals which will be released the more you use them in the dryer.
+However, keep in mind that tennis balls are made with toxic chemicals which will be released the more you use them in the dryer.

 Don’t want to make your own homemade dryer balls?
 Order them here

 Save more money by making your own DIY Foaming Soap.
 It’s super cheap and easy!